asadijabar/ansible-provision-vagrant/README.md

 # Provision your favorite development environment with Ansible

-This playbook and provision.sh allows you to provision your favorite development environment even if you are on Windows or behind proxy.
+This vagrant file, provision.sh, and playbook allows you to provision your favorite development environment even if you are on Windows or behind proxy.

 ## Requirement

-This playbook expects the following tools are already installed.
+This vagrant file, provision.sh, and playbook expects the following tools are already installed.

 - [Oracle VM VirtualBox 4.3.6](https://www.virtualbox.org/)
 - [Vagrant 1.4.1](http://www.vagrantup.com/)

-Some git client is also needed.
-If you are on Windows, the following tool is preferred.
+Git client is also needed.
+If you are on Windows, msysgit is preferred.

 - [Git for Windows 1.9.0](http://msysgit.github.io/)